bruceyo/EGCN/README.md

 # Ensemble-based Graph Convolutional Networks (EGCN)
 Effective Skeleton-based Rehabilitation Exercise Assessment with Ensemble-based Graph Convolutional Networks.
+This repository holds the codebase, dataset and models for the review purpose of CVPR 2021 submission 2156.

+## Introduction
+Rehabilitation exercise aims to restore physical functions from injury.
+With the release of motion sensors like Kinect, skeleton-based rehabilitation assessment attracts increasing research interest in computer vision.
+Existing attempts on skeleton-based rehabilitation exercise assessment usually rely on geometric features or statistical methods, which is a lack of effective skeleton data representation methods.
+Usually, skeleton data could be collected with sensors like Kinect or motion captures that provide two groups of features (i.e., position and orientation features).
+Graph Convolutional Network (GCN) has achieved encouraging performance for skeleton-based action recognition.
+However, it might not be able to fully make use of different features of the skeleton data.
+To advance the prior work, we propose an Ensemble-based GCN (EGCN) learning framework for rehabilitation exercise assessment.

 <div align="center">
     <img src="resource/info/ensemble_framework.png">
 </div>

-This repository holds the codebase, dataset and models for the review purpose of CVPR 2021 submission 2156.

 **Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition** Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018.